 Instant Pot kielbasa is made in only 4 simple steps.

 - Set the pressure cooker to saute on high for 5 minutes.
-Add 1 tbsp of oil to the pot and the sliced kielbasa.
-During the last 30 seconds, add the peppers, onions, and garlic.
+Add 1 tablespoon of oil and the sliced kielbasa to the pot.
+Cook until browned.
+During the last 30 seconds, add the peppers, onions, and garlic (for crisper peppers, add them to the pasta after pressure cooking, just to steam them a bit).
 Mix well and turn off of saute.
-The goal here is to brown the kielbasa nicely.
+The goal here is to brown the kielbasa nicely and only add the veggies at the end so they don't turn to mush while pressure cooking.

-- Scrape any stuck bits from the bottom of the pot (to avoid burning).
+- Add 1 cup of broth and scrape any stuck bits from the bottom of the pot (to avoid burning).
 Break the spaghetti in half and layer it on top of the kielbasa and vegetables.
-Add 6 cups of water, the diced tomatoes and their juices, Italian seasoning, salt, and pepper.
+Add 4 more cups of broth, the diced tomatoes and their juices, Italian seasoning, salt, and pepper in that order.
 Push the pasta down so it is covered by the water.
+Do not stir!

 💡 The sauce will absorb as the pasta sits.
-It's important to use the full amount of water, even though it might seem like a lot at first.
+It's important to use the full amount of broth or water, even though it might seem like a lot at first.
 The longer it sits, the less sauce there will be.
+But if you prefer a less "saucy" meal, you can use 4 cups of broth/water without ruining the meal.

 Then mix with butter and parmesan cheese while still hot.
 After serving, sprinkle with additional parmesan if desired.

-- For crispier peppers, add them with the water and tomatoes instead of when sauteing the kielbasa.
+- For crisper peppers, add them with the water and tomatoes instead of when sauteing the kielbasa.
+Or, add them immediately after pressure cooking so the heat steams them.

 - Remove the inner pot from the pressure cooker immediately after it's done.
 Removing it from the heat will stop the pasta from overcooking.